How to Write Internal Conflict and External Conflict in a Script

-But the internal conflict is about love.
+But the deeper inner issue at work is about love.

 Ben Stiller has courted this girl, fallen for this girl, and now he’s dealing with the emotional weight of wrecking their perfect prom.

-I know we chatted about those genres, but what about Action movies?
+I know we chatted about those genres, but what about action movies?

 Let’s talk Die Hard.